angwandi/Dema-Innocent-Angwandia/index.md

 Check **2ms** on Google Play (Coming Soon)

-## Android Basics Nanodegree projects(Schorlarshi by Google/Udacity)
+## Android Basics Nanodegree projects(Schorlarship by Google/Udacity)

 All these projects have been reviewed by Google/Udacity Android Apps Professionals.